10 Best Easy Hikes in Sedona [2025]

 Difficulty: Moderate

-The Birthing Cave in Sedona is one of the most bang-for-your-buck trails in town.
-The trail is flat and just 1.9 miles, but leads to one of the most unique caves in Sedona.
+The Birthing Cave in Sedona is one of the most bang-for-your-buck trails in town!

-There’s a handful of free parking spots along the eastern and western side of Long Canyon Road by the trailhead.
+There’s a handful of free parking spots along the eastern and western sides of Long Canyon Road by the trailhead.

 However, if you’re visiting during peak season (March – June or September – October), consider arriving bright and early to make sure you snag a spot.

 While the hike itself is relatively easy, following the correct path can be tricky!
-The trail is not well-signed and seemingly has endless trails that can lead you astray.
+The trail is not well-marked and seemingly has endless trails that can lead you astray.

 Download a map of the trail ahead of time so you can stay on the trail.